 B.A.
 (Hons.), M.A., P.G.C.E., N.P.Q.H., F.R.S.A.

-John has nearly 30 years of experience in the education sector following degrees in History and Mathematics Education.
+John has 30 years of experience in the education sector following degrees in History and Mathematics Education.
 He has been a Head in two schools; leading his first to become one of the ‘most improved’ in the country and rated ‘outstanding’ by Ofsted.
 John’s career has also included tours as a School Improvement Advisor for the Royal Borough of Kensington and Chelsea and as Director of Education for the charity Reach to Teach, establishing schools and teacher training for tribal children in rural India.
-John sits on the Independent Schools Examination Board.
 He has strong interest in developing innovative educational practice as a Fellow of the Royal Society of the Arts.
 John has led Homefield since 2014, taking us through our innovative rebuild of the estate and the recent double ‘excellent’ school inspection.